 Low operating costs are probably the biggest benefit of the HP Smart Tank 7001.
 Of any supertank though.

 HP’s are usually at the top of the list for ease of use.
 While this one is no exception, the control panel is a little bare.
-To make up for that HP offers a mobile phone app that can also handle in depth copy or scan operations. operations.
+HP offers a mobile phone app that can also handle in depth copy or scan operations.

 One thing HP did to the control panel was add an ID card copy button.
-That this button earned a place on the control panel shows they had small medical or government offices in mind. .
+Good for small medical or government offices.

 The built in security of the HP is a rare find in an inkjet printer.
 Which should be appealing to any small office.